24 Different Types of Bettas Explained

 Pastel Betta

 Pastel betta fish doesn’t have a definitive coloration.
-It’s opaque and appears to have a whitewash overlay due to a recessive gene.
+It’s opaque and has a whitewash overlay due to a recessive gene.
 Most pastel bettas exhibit different colorations, among them blues and soft pinks.

 Red Betta

-The red color is naturally dominant over most colors, making it king in the aquarium.
+Red is naturally dominant over most colors, making it king in the aquarium.
 You can’t miss a red betta as it swims back and forth.
-The red betta fish is brightly colored and helps in gauging the water quality—paleness means something is wrong with the water pH.
+The red betta fish is brightly colored and helps gauge the water quality—paleness means something is wrong with the water pH.

 Plakat Betta

 This betta variation is more of the traditional style of a short-finned tail.
 The fins are colorful but short, only sticking out of the tail circularly.
-Plakat bettas have their share of beauty, but thanks to selective breeding, we have more glorious betta tail types.
+Plakat bettas have their share of beauty, but we have more glorious betta tail types thanks to selective breeding.

 Halfmoon Betta Fish

-Half-moon bettas have wider anal, dorsal and caudal fins than the regular betta fish.
-The name Halfmoon is from the shape their tail fins make when flared; they spread out to a 180 degrees angle, creating the shape of a half-moon.
+Half-moon bettas have wider anal, dorsal, and caudal fins than the regular betta fish.
+The name Halfmoon is based on the shape of their tail fins when flared; they spread out to a 180-degree angle, creating a half-moon shape.

 Crowntail Betta